 Cathedral Gorge is the name given to a breathtaking natural amphitheatre of red rock, created by millions of years of water erosion.
 In the Wet season a waterfall cascades from the roof of the gorge down into a pool of water in the centre of the amphitheatre.
 This immense circular cavern is renowned for its acoustics, inspiring many visitors to try out their singing voices.

 The Cathedral Gorge trail is a continuation of part of the Domes trail, and many walkers undertake both at the same time.
 Walking through a narrow gorge, the sheer cliffs towering 200 metres above on each side.
-On the trail there are a couple of short steep sections, with steps and handrails to assist walkers, and the trail is sandy at times.
+On the trail there are a couple of short steep sections, with steps and handrails to assist walkers, and the going is sandy at times.

 This is a Class 3 walk tail; allow approximately 1-2 hours to complete this walk.